Zhengtong-Liu/Zhengtong-Liu.github.io/_pages/cv.md

 * Participant, Bruins-In-Genomics (B.I.G.)
 Summer Research Program
   * Summer 2021
   * Supervisor: Jingyi Jessica Li
-  * Description: Bruins in Genomics Summer Research Program (2021) hosted by UCLA QCBio is a 8-week full-time immersion program for undergraduates interested in learning how to read and analyze genes and genomes.
+  * Description: Bruins in Genomics Summer Research Program (2021) hosted by UCLA QCBio is an 8-week full-time immersion program for undergraduates interested in learning how to read and analyze genes and genomes.
 I learned data analysis in R, presented the method DORGE: Discovery of Oncogenes and tumoR suppressor genes using Genetic and Epigenetic features in a journal club, and reproduced the previous research results on benchmarking different methods of isoform abundance quantitative trait loci using simulated data.

 Class Projects